 In the afternoon of the first day of the London Book Fair on 12 March 2019, the New World Press of CIPG and Global Century Press convened a roundtable discussion featuring multiple angles on China and international communications.
-Professor Martin Albrow, FAcSS and Honorary President of Global China Institute, Professor Xiangqun Chang, President of Global China Institute and Honorary Professor of University College London, Dr Frances Wood, former head of the Chinese department at the British Library and Sinologist, Mrs Ingrid Cranfield, Vice-President of Global China Institute and President of Global Century Press, and Lady Xuelin Li Bates, the Chairman of Walk for Peace Foundation UK participated in the roundtable discussion.
+Professor Martin Albrow, FAcSS and Honorary President of Global China Academy, Professor Xiangqun Chang, President of Global China Academy and Honorary Professor of University College London, Dr Frances Wood, former head of the Chinese department at the British Library and Sinologist, Mrs Ingrid Cranfield, Vice-President of Global China Academy and President of Global Century Press, and Lady Xuelin Li Bates, the Chairman of Walk for Peace Foundation UK participated in the roundtable discussion.

 Professor Martin Albrow said that communication of any kind has the aim of achieving shared understanding.
 He would distinguish two main ways this could be achieved for China in a global frame: first, point to common past experience, e.g. building roads and railways, rather than explaining using the language of 'Belt and Road'; second, invite cooperation in joint projects, e.g. satellite launching and re-forestation, where working together generates new understandings.
 In other words, there should be less emphasis on what makes China different, more on what the shared human future will be like.